nextcloud/vo_federation/README.md

     make test

 This will run the PHP unit and integration tests and if a package.json is present in the **js/** folder will execute **npm run test**

+## Documentation

+Please refer to the User guide and Administrator guide of the [documentation](https://nextcloud-vo-federation.readthedocs.io) for detailed explanations on how to use the app.
+Developers may find useful resources in the development section.